The Family Circus: Extended family

 Bil's mother (Florence, but usually called Grandma) appears regularly in the strip and apparently lives near the family.
-Bil's father (Al, called Granddad by the kids and Bil) is dead but occasionally appears in the strip as a spirit or watching from up in heaven.
+Bil's father (Al, called Granddad by the kids and Bil) is dead but occasionally appears in the strip as a spirit or watching from heaven.
 Bil's father (as a spirit) plays a prominent role in the TV special A Family Circus Christmas.
 Al died after the launch of the feature.
-However, on November 25, 2012, reference is made to his having died before Jeffy was born even though the character Al was featured in strips prior to his Granddad's death.
+However, in the November 25, 2012 strip, it was indicated that he had died before Jeffy was born, although the character Al was featured in strips prior to Granddad's death.

 Thel's parents are both alive but apparently live several hundred miles away in a rural area.
-Strips in the past have mentioned them living in Iowa, but one 2007 strip mentioned Florida.
-The family occasionally visits them for vacation.
+Strips have mentioned them living in Iowa, but one 2007 strip mentioned Florida.
+The family occasionally visits them for a vacation.

 Pets

-The family pets are two dogs—a Labrador named Barfy and a shaggy-haired mutt named Sam, a stray the children brought home on January 26, 1970—and an orange tabby cat named Kittycat.
+The family pets are two dogs—a Labrador named Barfy and a shaggy-haired mutt named Sam, a stray that the children brought home on January 26, 1970—and an orange tabby cat named Kittycat.